quabbit/quabbit.github.io/tools/bes.md

 SECONDARY QUESTIONS:

-1. Off the top of your head, what foods and drinks do you consume the most?
+1. Off the top of your head, which foods and drinks do you consume most often?
 QUANTITY and FREQUENCY

 2. Have your dietary habits changed recently?
-IF NOT, Do you consume the same kinds of foods and drinks daily?
-AND OR, Are your eating and drinking habits rather regular?
+IF NOT, Do you consume similar foods and drinks every day?
+AND OR, Are your eating and drinking habits regular?
 IF YES, then ELABORATION

 3. Have you made any recent introductions or adjustments to your diet?